Explosive crews bring down 14-story airport hotel tower in spectacular fashion - NewsBreak

 ATLANTA — It was over in just a matter of seconds.

-A once popular and busy hotel on Sullivan Road on the southwest side of Hartsfield-Jackson Airport came tumbling down Sunday morning in a hail of explosions.
+A once popular and busy hotel on Sullivan Road near Hartsfield-Jackson Airport came tumbling down Sunday morning in a hail of explosions.

-“This is so exciting it was a perfect morning perfect execution of a well planned event. said Hartsfield-Jackson Airport G.M.
-Balram Bheodari.
-“And that’s the implosion of the former Sheraton hotel.”

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]